 released, you will be running a new Debian distribution which will have a

 different codename.
 Changes might not be apparent at first but will be evident

 as soon as new packages from unstable go over to the testing distribution.

-But if the third field contains 'jessie' then you will be tracking stable (since jessie will then be the new stable distribution).
+But if the third field contains 'stretch' then you will be tracking stable (since stretch will then be the new stable distribution).

 If unsure, the best bet would be stable distribution.

 They are not Debian; they are Debian based.
 Though there are many similarities and commonalities between them, there are also crucial differences.

 All these distributions have their own merits and are suited to some specific

 set of users.
 For more information, read the information of

 These distributions are Debian based.
 But they are not Debian.
 You will be